310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% bubble Makoto %}
 Heheh.
 You can pretty much tell it was an accident, anyway.
 The step ladder’s tipped over.

-But someone could’ve seen this… Both of you could’ve gotten hurt, so be more careful, okay?
+But someone could’ve seen this, and both of you could’ve gotten hurt, so be more careful, okay?
 {% endbubble %}

 {% bubble Hokuto %}
-Y-yeah, we can't let that happen.
+Y-Yeah, we can't let that happen.

 …Was it really alright, Anzu?
 Isara didn't go on a puberty-induced rampage, did he?
 {% endbubble %}